mrfanuel/denoising-modulo-samples-k-NN-regression/README.md

 https://arxiv.org/pdf/2009.04850.pdf

 A few implementations of denoising/unwrapping methods were shared with us by M. Cucuringu; see the following paper
 >M. Cucuringu and H. Tyagi.
-Provably robust estimation of modulo 1 samples of a smooth func-tion with applications to phase unwrapping.
+Provably robust estimation of modulo 1 samples of a smooth function with applications to phase unwrapping.
 Journal of Machine Learning Research, 21(32):1–77, 2020. https://www.jmlr.org/papers/volume21/18-143/18-143.pdf

 ## files